robmart/UnifiedRaceFrameworkReborn/README.md

 All of these changes to the variables act as stand ins for traits, this allows a complex percentage based inheritance of the races.
 These are split into two major pieces phenotype and genotype.
 The genotype is collected from the character's parents and put into a percentage (e.g half elf is 50% human 50% elf).
 Whichever percentage wins the threshold get's to be the phenotype which determines the visible "race" of the character.
 This is then displayed through the GUI in a separated part of the trait window.

-Because of this, each race can also have modifiers applied manually through the code as well.
-This acts like the modifiers part of the trait window.
+Because of this, each race can also have character modifiers applied manually through the code as well.
+This acts like the character modifiers part of the trait window.
 The GUI also grabs this and shows on hover over the race button which allows the player to see their bonuses.
 Essentially every part of URF is built to look and feel like vanilla functionality, but in the end it is much more complicated and customizable.

 Finally we get to the inner workings of URF as an outline.
 This is more so oriented to the modder who wants to make changes or extensions, so pay attention if you want to add more races etc etc.
 ## The Inner Workings of URF